Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 Oh my.
 Have we even gotten closer to the solution?
 Of the following output, the only recognizable line is `write(1, "hello world!\n", 13)          = 13`, which tells us that printing is using a `write` syscall to send the output.
 The output has a lot of information we do not understand yet, and I do not know what data we want to look for.
 On the positive side, at least the output fits on a screen now.
-Directly tracing the output hasn't gotten us anywhere and these syscalls still look daunting.
+Tracing the output hasn't gotten us anywhere and these syscalls still look daunting.

 We need to break out our debugging hats :tophat:.
 If we have faith that we will be able to solve this problem, then we will be able to figure out what is going on.
 Let us try repeating the strategy of looking at the output of our tools.
 This time `gcc` and the standard output on the command line haven't suggested anything to us.

 This will be quite tedious.
 Can we offload the busy work an LLM and see what it says?
-We live in the 21st century, so although I wouldn't trust an LLM to give the correct answer, but it can be helpful by suggesting terms we should look at.
+We live in the 21st century, so although I wouldn't trust an LLM to give the correct answer, it can helpfully suggest terms to look up.

 ![asking chatgpt to explain the syscalls](/images/spelunking/chatgpt_syscall.png)

 > Instructor: You are going down the wrong track.
 Let's back up.

-We need to take a moment to think about this approach. `strace` is a bit too hard to interpret, especially since it requires us to understand what all these syscalls are and then to fill in the blanks of what is going on.
+We need to take a moment to think about this approach. `strace` is too hard to interpret because it requires us to first understand what all these syscalls are.

 > **Debugging Process**:
 >